syncfusion-content/wpf-docs/wpf/Diagram/Swimlane/Swimlane.md

 ### Header editing

-Diagram provides the support to edit swimlane headers at runtime.
-We achieve the header editing by double click on it.
+The diagram provides the support to edit swimlane headers at runtime.
+You can achieve the header editing by double clicking on it.
 Double clicking the header label will enables the editing mode.
-The following image illustrates how to edit the swimlane header.
+The following image shows how to edit the swimlane header.

 ![Header Editing](Swimlane-images/Header_Edit.gif).